ajarnagin1992/elm-lambda-calculus-tutor/README.md

-# Final project: Lambda Calculus Parse Tree Generator
+# Lambda Calculus Parse Tree Generator

 ## How to use: